 These banana oat cookies take 15 minutes to make from scratch, and I’ll bet you have maby of the ingredients in your cupboard already!

-They’re surprisingly tasty and moreish, super healthy, and make a good breakfast on the go, as well as a healthy snack at any time of the day.
-Banana oat cookies also make good healthy snacks for little ones: my daughter is obsessed with these!
+They’re surprisingly tasty and moreish, and make a great snack at any time of the day.
+Banana oat cookies also make good snacks for little ones: my daughter is obsessed with these!
 And most importantly – they are such a brilliant way to use up black bananas!

 Banana Oat Cookies Recipe

-If you don’t have any oats or peanut butter to hand, but have black bananas you can pop your bananas in the freezer until you need them.
-Pop them in whole, with the skin still on – once you defrost them they will be very mushy but that’s what you want for this recipe!
+If you don’t have any oats or peanut butter to hand but have black bananas you can pop your bananas in the freezer until you need them.
+Pop them in whole, with the skin still on.
+Once you defrost them they will be very mushy but that’s what you want for this recipe!
 Here’s a handy article about everything you could ever need to know about freezing bananas.